Diocese of Vellore of the Church of South India

-The Diocese of Vellore is one among the 24 dioceses of Church of South India.
+The Diocese of Vellore is one among the 24 dioceses of Church of South India, a United Protestant denomination.
 The motto chosen for the diocese was "In the Cross of Christ I Glory" (based on Galatians chapter 6 verse 14).
 Its emblem includes a banyan tree - the tree under which the Scudder brothers prayed before they decided to begin their work in the area of Vellore.

 History

 The diocese was created by bifurcating the western half of the Diocese of Madras and was officially formed on 26 January 1976.
 Vellore Diocese is predominantly rural and crosses the state boundaries of Tamil Nadu and Andhra Pradesh.
 So Vellore Diocese can be also called a bilingual diocese.